allister-grange/terraform-associate-guide-003/6- Core Terraform Workflow/6-cards.md

 What will Terraform build after running `terraform init`?
 A dependency version lock file for your plugins

-How do you validate your Terraform configuration files are syntactically valid and internally consistent? `terraform validate`
+How do you validate that your Terraform configuration files are syntactically valid and internally consistent? `terraform validate`

 What command do you use in Terraform to create an execution plan for the changes you are making in your infrastructure? `terraform plan`